Skip to content ↓

 Private loans

 These are student loans from third-party lenders.
 Please be mindful when considering private loans as the terms, conditions, and interest rates of these loans are often less favorable than federal loans.
-Before certifying any private loan that you may take out, our loan counselors will connect with you directly to discuss the implications and terms of the loan.
+Before certifying any private loan that you may borrow, our loan counselors will contact you to discuss the implications and terms of the loan.

-If you have questions about your eligibility, email us and we’ll be happy to help!
+If you have questions about your loan eligibility, contact us at getaloan@mit.edu.

 Additional resources